Tonyyeahx/Inventory_Management_System/docs/Frontend_Backend_API.md

     ]
     ```

-2. Successful call but there is no inventory matching given constrains, return an empty array, with return code = `200` (OK)
+2. Successful call but there is no inventory matching given constrains, return an empty array, with a return code `200` (OK)

     ```
     []